Ernest Benn: Liberalism

-In the wake the nine-day general strike in May 1926 Benn was a founding member of the Individualist Movement, an organisation that opposed 'state socialism' and increases in state expenditure.
+In the wake of the nine-day general strike in May 1926 Benn was a founding member of the Individualist Movement, an organisation that opposed 'state socialism' and increases in state expenditure.

 Ernest Benn Ltd. constructed new offices in Fleet Street, in a building known as Bouverie House, which the company occupied by mid-1926.
-In addition to individual books the output of the publishing house included whole series of paperback educational books, published during the inter-war years from the late 1920s.
+In addition to individual books, the output of the publishing house included whole series of paperback educational books, published during the inter-war years from the late 1920s.
 Popular series produced by Ernest Benn Ltd. were the 'Sixpenny Library' and 'Sixpenny Poets' educational series and the travel guides 'The Blue Guides'.

 In 1928 and 1929 Benn served as president of the National Advertising Benevolent Society.

-From his conversion to classical liberalism in the mid-1920s until his death in 1954 Benn published more than twenty books and an equivalent amount of pamphlets propagating his ideas.
+From his conversion to classical liberalism in the mid-1920s until his death in 1954 Benn published more than twenty books and an equivalent number of pamphlets propagating his ideas.
 His The Confessions of a Capitalist in which he rejected the labour theory of value and argued that wealth is a by-product of exchange, was originally published in 1925 and was still in print twenty years later, after selling a quarter of a million copies.

 Benn admired Samuel Smiles, the nineteenth-century liberalist author, and in a letter to The Times Benn claimed ideological descent from leading classical liberals: "In the ideal state of affairs, no one would record a vote in an election until he or she had read the eleven volumes of Jeremy Bentham and the whole of the works of John Stuart Mill, Herbert Spencer and Bastiat as well as Morley's Life of Cobden".

-In 1932 Benn served as High Sheriff of the County of London.

-In 1933 and 1934 Benn was president of the Printers' Pension Corporation.
+Benn served as High Sheriff of the County of London in 1932.
+In 1933 and 1934 he was president of the Printers' Pension Corporation.
 He was president of the Advertising Association in 1936.

 Benn was also a member of the Reform Club and a founder of what would become the Society for Individual Freedom.

 Last years

-Sir Ernest Benn died in hospital on 17 January 1954 at Oxted, county Surrey.
+Sir Ernest Benn died in hospital on 17 January 1954 at Oxted, Surrey, aged 78.
 His eldest son, John Andrews Benn (1904–1984), succeeded him as 3rd Baronet.